aestream/aestream/docs/install.md

 Contributions to support AEStream on additional platforms are always welcome.

-## Requirements
-AEStream relies on new coroutine features and, in turn, compilers that support them such as [GCC 10](https://gcc.gnu.org/).

-If you are on older machines that default to GCC versions *below* 10, you can enforce a specific version by setting the environmental variable `CXX`.
-Here is an example for pip:

-`CXX=/path/to/g++-10 pip install aestream`

----

 ## Installing via pip
 Run `pip install aestream`

 Installing via pip is the most convenient method to install AEStream and provides access to both the [command-line interface](cli) and the [Python API](python_usage).
 Pip is the [Python package manager](https://pip.pypa.io/en/stable/installation/) that is accessible on most computers.

+### Installing with CUDA support
+If you want to use AEStream with CUDA support, you likely need to build the package yourself.
+This is because the CUDA version must match the one installed on your system.
+To do so, simply run `pip install aestream --no-binary` to avoid using the binary cache.
+Note that you can provide a `-v` flag to enable verbose output, which will show you if the CUDA drivers were detected (look for `CUDA found`).

 ### Event camera drivers
 AEStream can read from [Inivation](https://gitlab.com/inivation/dv/libcaer/) or [Prophesee](https://github.com/prophesee-ai/openeb/) event cameras, *given that the drivers are installed*.